 Various studies have investigated the detectability of the 21cm--galaxy cross-correlation signal using combinations of different instruments.
-These include 21cm experiments such as SKA, MWA, LOFAR and HERA, and galaxy surveys using for example Subaru's Hyper Suprime Cam, its Prime Focus Spectrograph (PFS), or the Roman Space Telescope (Roman) \citep{Park2014, Sobacchi2016, Hutter2017, Hutter2018b, Vrbanec2016, Vrbanec2020, Kubota2018, Kubota2020, Heneka2017, Heneka2020, Weinberger2020, Yoshiura2018, LaPlante2023, Moriwaki2024, Gagnon-Hartman2025}.
-While most of these studies focused on assessing its detectability for specific combinations of instruments and survey designs, a subset has gone beyond fixed survey setups to explore how the signal-to-noise ratio (SNR) of the 21cm--galaxy cross-power-spectrum changes with survey characteristics, such as the survey volume, the galaxy number density and galaxy redshift precision.
-However, these analyses typically vary only a subset of these parameters \citep{Hutter2017, Heneka2021, Weinberger2020, Moriwaki2024}, and only few consider them in combination \citep{Gagnon-Hartman2025}.
+These include 21cm experiments such as SKA, MWA, LOFAR, and HERA and galaxy surveys using, for example, Subaru's Hyper Suprime Cam, its Prime Focus Spectrograph (PFS), or the Roman Space Telescope \citep[Roman;][]{Park2014, Sobacchi2016, Hutter2017, Hutter2018b, Vrbanec2016, Vrbanec2020, Kubota2018, Kubota2020, Heneka2017, Heneka2020, Weinberger2020, Yoshiura2018, LaPlante2023, Moriwaki2024, Gagnon-Hartman2025}.
+Related efforts have also pursued stacking analyses of 21cm maps on samples of LAEs, ranging from simulation-based feasibility studies \citep{Hutter2017, Davies2021, Chen2025} to applications on existing observations \citep{Trott2021}, which constitute an alternative form of 21cm–galaxy cross-correlation.
+While most of these studies focused on assessing 21cm--galaxy cross-correlation detectability for specific combinations of instruments and survey designs, a subset has gone beyond fixed survey setups to explore how the signal-to-noise ratio (S/N) of the 21cm--galaxy cross-power-spectrum changes with survey characteristics, such as the survey volume, the galaxy number density, and galaxy redshift precision.
+However, these analyses typically vary only a subset of these parameters \citep{Hutter2017, Heneka2021, Weinberger2020, Moriwaki2024}, and only a few consider them in combination \citep{Gagnon-Hartman2025}.
 A key challenge in survey design are the competing observational requirements: While large-volume surveys help reduce uncertainties in 21cm observations, small, deep surveys better mitigate shot noise and redshift uncertainty inherent in galaxy surveys.
 To minimise redshift uncertainty, most studies focus on line emitters -- galaxies exhibiting detectable Lyman-$\alpha$ or OIII emission during the EoR.